-- Tension – Muscle tension in your chest and stomach has a tendency to lead to rib pain.
-The tension itself not only puts pressure on your ribs – it also puts pressure on your lungs and abdomen, which can cause you to feel as though you have rib pain because of the way it puts pressure on your ribs and muscles.
+- Tension Muscle tension in your chest and stomach has a tendency to lead to rib pain.
+The tension itself not only puts pressure on your ribs - it also puts pressure on your lungs and abdomen, which can cause you to feel pain in the rib area.

 There are other strange rib pain causes as well.
 Anxiety makes you more likely to toss and turn in your sleep, for example, and this may lead to rib pain.
-It's also possible for ticks and breathing issues that people use to cope with their anxiety to lead to stress on your ribs.
+It's also possible for ticks or breathing exercises improperly performed to lead to stress on your ribs.

 Learning to Reduce Your Feelings of Danger

 Also, those that suffer from panic disorder may find that any pain triggers a cascade of anxiety that makes symptoms genuinely worse, while also causing a feeling of doom that makes it hard not to worry about their health.
-Rib pain from anxiety is not dangerous, but it's clear why many people suffer with it.
+Rib pain from anxiety is not dangerous, but it's clear why many people who experience it are concerned.

 How to Stop Your Anxiety Rib Pain

 Most people suffering from this type of rib pain do anything they can to stop it.
-They try to stretch more, they try to sleep differently – when rib pain from anxiety is bothering you, there is of course a natural tendency to do anything you can to relieve it.
+They try to stretch more, they try to sleep differently - when rib pain from anxiety is bothering you, there is a natural tendency to do anything possible to relieve it.